Re-Hu/Rebecca/README.md

 CIS 407-Sudoku

 # Credits:
-Get some idea about hoe to generate solution, but I cannot find the link.
+Get some idea about how to generate solution, but I cannot find the link.